osuushi/lemon-soda/README.md

 | pics/big button/state/default (active).png    | img-big-button-state-default-active           |

 Note: If multiple file paths convert to the same class name, only one of them will be packed, and it is undefined which one it will be.
+In practice, this is easy to avoid.

 ## Requirements and Browser Compatibility